Real Jardin Botanico

 Museo Nacional Centro de Arte Reina Sofía

 After lingering in the museum for a while, I went back outside to the plaza and was drawn to an artist who had his beautiful hand-made jewelry on display before him.
-I began chatting with Gustavo - the artist - who quickly unfolded a piece of deerskin and declared "ahora, tú eres mi amiga; por favor, siéntate conmigo" "now you are my friend; please sit with me."
+I began chatting with Gustavo - the artist - who quickly unfolded a piece of deerskin, placed it beside him, pointed and declared "ahora, tú eres mi amiga; por favor, siéntate conmigo" "now you are my friend; please sit with me."
 And so I did!